PartyLich/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 I also mention this because I might have an answer for this soon!
-The OTHER talk I thought about doing was describing what I believe is a novel way of implementing language runtimes safely in rust that have garbage collection that is zero cost, and comes with the ability to have a fast, mostly pain-free (or as much as possible) bindings experience.
+The OTHER talk I thought about doing was describing what I believe is a novel way of implementing language runtimes safely in Rust that have garbage collection that is zero cost, and comes with the ability to have a fast, mostly pain-free (or as much as possible) bindings experience.